Mentorship

 6. Evolving the Culture

-• Run Mentorship Roundtables: Regular sessions where mentors share what they’re learning and how to be more effective.
+Run Mentorship Roundtables: Regular sessions where mentors share what they're learning and how to be more effective.
+Mentors need development too.

-• Track and Share Outcomes: Demonstrate the value of mentorship with examples of promotions, skill development, and project success.
+Track and Share Outcomes: Show the value of mentorship with real examples.
+Promotions, skill development, project wins.
+Let the results speak.

 Pitfall